 Minor pieces can deliver checkmates on their own, too.
 A pair of bishops can work together effectively; as each one can be dominant on squares of a single color, together they can dominate the entire board.

 In the diagram above, White's king is in a precarious position.
 His pawn prevents him from moving up to h2, while Black's dark-squared bishop stops him from walking out to g1.
 At the moment, his only safe squares lie on the light-squared diagonal, and one attack along that line will spell disaster.
-Black can deliver checkmate by playing Bd5++Continue to 6 of 10 below.
+Black can deliver checkmate by playing Bd5++

 A bishop and knight can also work together to secure a checkmate, though they may need a little more help to do it — either from their own pieces or from a few conveniently-placed defenders.